ycl-the-lyc/ubc-study-notes/phys-170/phys-170.typ

 These results combined are called the force system resultants.

 == Moment of a Force
-Magnitude of the moment of a force $vecb(F)$ about point $O$ is
+Intuitively, magnitude of the moment of a force $vecb(F)$ about point $O$ is
 $
   M_O = vecl(F) d
 $ where $d$ is the perpendicular distance from $O$ to the line of action of $vecb(F)$.

 Multiple moments?
 Just sum them up.

-By convention, positive moments point to the positive z axis, counterclockwise.
+By convention (curl of fingers in the Right Hand Rule), positive moments point to the positive z axis, counterclockwise.

 To understand rotation in a simple way, think of (or actually do) opening a door at different points in different directions.